vasilis-exo/magnolia-spa/README.md

 - [Magnolia CLI](https://www.npmjs.com/package/@magnolia/cli) installed ([installation documentation](https://documentation.magnolia-cms.com/display/DOCS/Magnolia+CLI+v3))

+## Clone this repository
+(Do it!)

 ## Install Magnolia with Magnolia CLI

-In a terminal, navigate to the 'magnolia directory (we will refer to this as "MAGNOLIA_INSTANCE_FOLDER" within this document) and run:
+In a terminal, navigate to the `magnolia` directory (we will refer to this as "MAGNOLIA_INSTANCE_FOLDER" within this document) and run:

 ```
-mgnl jumpstart
+mgnl jumpstart -s
 ```

-Chose `magnolia-community-demo-webapp` as the version to install.
+Chose `magnolia-community-demo-webapp` as the version to download.

+(Magnolia is downloaded.)

 ## Add the demo light modules to Magnolia

 Nothing to do here!
-The Magnolia instance is pre-configured to access the existing 'light-modules' directory.
+(The Magnolia instance is pre-configured to access the existing 'light-modules' directory.)

 ## Start Magnolia